biiiiiigmonster/laravel-enum/README.md

 ### Meta

-This feature lets you add meta data to enum cases.
+This feature lets you add meta data to enum cases, it's used by way of attributes.

 ```php
 use BiiiiiigMonster\LaravelEnum\Concerns\EnumTraits;